artofrawr/garden/content/knowledge/engineering/leetcode/big-o.md

 # Big O

 Big O Notation is a way to describe the performance of an algorithm.
-It is used to describe the worst-case scenario to compare the performance of different algorithms.
-Algorithms are classified according to how their run time or space requirements grow as the input size grows.
-The letter O is used because the growth rate of a function is also called its order.
+It expresses how the algorithm's runtime or space requirements grow as the algorithm's input size grows.

 ## Common Big O Notations:
  - __O(1)__ Constant Time - The algorithm's runtime is the same, regardless of the input size.